gcgarner/IOTstack/README.md

 The compose instruction creates a internal network for the containers to communicate in.
 It also creates a "DNS" the name being the container name.
 When you need to specify the address of your influxdb it will not be 127.0.0.1:8086 !
-It will be influxdb:8086 Similarly inside the containers the containers talk by name however if you need to interact with it you do if via your pi's ip e.g. 192.168.0.n:3000
+It will be influxdb:8086 Similarly inside the containers the containers talk by name.
+However if you need to interact with it (from outside) you do if via your pi's ip e.g. 192.168.0.n:3000 (or 1270.0.0.1:3000 if you are using the pi itself)